kermitt2/pdfalto/Readme.md

 - add cmake

 - [ALTO](https://github.com/altoxml/documentation/wiki) output is replacing custom Xerox XML format

+- Note: this released version was used for Grobid release 0.5.6

+New in version 0.1 (apart various bug fixes):

 - encode URI (using `xmlURIEscape` from libxml2) for the @href attribute content to avoid blocking XML wellformedness issues.
 From our experiments, this problem happens in average for 2-3 scholar PDF out of one thousand.